 Administrative & Public

-Daniel is comfortable appearing before the High Court in judicial review proceedings, and has particular public law experience in the context of regulatory matters.
+Daniel is comfortable appearing before the High Court in judicial review proceedings, and has particular public law experience in the context of regulatory disputes.

 His recent instructions include a confidential child sexual abuse investigation.

-He has advised organisations as a solicitor such as Liberty, Reprieve, the Law Centres Network and Interrights on the death penalty, protection of children in warzones and discrimination.
+As a solicitor he has advised organisations such as Liberty, Reprieve, the Law Centres Network and Interrights on the death penalty, protection of children in warzones and discrimination.
 He has also advised on matters including the court’s approach to national security and political donations.

 Planning, Environment & Property